mhsmathew/zoom-saver/README.md

 ## What's next for Zoom Saver

-I plan to add more features that can be more useful for students in the time of Zoom University, like detecting when you've gone away from the camera, movement detection, and more.
+I plan to add more features that can be more useful for students in the time of Zoom University, like detecting when you've gone away from the camera, other movement detection, and more.